jspm/jspm-cli/README.md

   jspm setmode remote
 ```

 This updates the configuration to now load all the packages from the CDN directly instead of the `jspm_packages` folder.
-The app will still behave identically.
+The app will still behave identically, but we retain the version-lock configuration.

 Revert back to the local files with: